makrai/notes/wu1904-beto-bentz-becas-cross-ling-bert-amnlp.md

 # Abstract

-* mBERT (Devlin, 2018) includes a model simultaneously pretrained on 104
+* mBERT (Devlin, 2018) includes a model simultaneously pretrained on 104 langs
   * impressive performance for zero-shot cross-lingual transfer on a NLI
 * This paper explores mBERT as a zero shot language transfer model on 5 NLP
   * 39 languages from various language families: